mastodon/documentation/content/en/methods/statuses/media.md

 **Returns:** Attachment\
 **OAuth:** User token + `write:media`\
-**Version history:**
+**Version history:**\

-- 0.0.0 - added
+0.0.0 - added\
-- 2.3.0 - add `focus` parameter
+2.3.0 - add `focus` parameter\
-- 3.1.3 - deprecated in favor of `POST /api/v2/media`, which is equal to v1 in all aspects, except it returns HTTP 202, and the returned JSON object has a url of null, because while the thumbnail is prepared synchronously, the full version of the media attachment will be processed in the background
+3.1.3 - deprecated in favor of `POST /api/v2/media`, which is equal to v1 in all aspects, except it returns HTTP 202, and the returned JSON object has a url of null, because while the thumbnail is prepared synchronously, the full version of the media attachment will be processed in the background\
+3.2.0 - add `thumbnail` parameter

 {{< endapi-method-description >}}
 {{< api-method-spec >}}